Kumon Logo

 The main colors of the emblem are blue and black.

 • Blue.
-The organization’s leaders indicate that this shade represents the sky, spread over all participants of the educational process worldwide.
+The organization’s leaders indicate that this shade represents the sky, covering all participants in the educational process worldwide.
 Another meaning is knowledge, learning, and intellect, emphasizing the importance and uniqueness of programs that contribute to the intellectual development of the younger generation.

 • Black.
 This color symbolizes the pencil lead and writing in the workbooks.
-It demonstrates the idea of independence and self-reliance that the program seeks to develop in children.
+It demonstrates the program’s goal of developing independence and self-reliance in children.

 Kumon Symbol